 If you don’t have one of these issuer’s cards in your pocket, it may be time to get one.
 Below are our recommendations from the top-ranked issuers — Discover, American Express and Capital One.

 Top-ranked in customer satisfaction, Discover it – Cashback Match combines terrific cash back rewards with a lengthy 0% intro APR.
 It’s also available to those with anywhere from average to excellent credit, even though these types of benefits are usually reserved for only those with the very best credit.
 First off, you’ll enjoy a 14-month 0% intro APR on balance transfers and purchases.
 There is a 3% balance transfer fee, but this is pretty standard and it’s likely you end up saving money on interest fees during the time you don’t have to pay them.
 You’ll also earn 5% back in categories that rotate quarterly (on up to the quarterly max, then 1%) and 1% back on all other purchases.
 From January through March of 2017, you’ll earn 5% back at gas stations, ground transportation (including Lyft and Uber) and wholesale clubs (including Sam’s Club, BJ’s and Costco online) on up to $1,500 in combined purchases, then it’s 1% back.
+From April through June of this year the 5% categories are wholesale clubs (again) and home improvement stores.
 Note that you do need to sign up for the 5% back each quarter, but Discover makes this fairly painless by offering automated email reminders.
 Plus, and this is big, at the end of your first year Discover will automatically double the cash back you’ve earned.
 That means you’ll get 2x the rewards your entire first year of card ownership, and if you calculate it out, you’ll earn 10% back on rotating categories for the first year!
 Add to that a free monthly FICO Score, no annual fee and no foreign transaction fee, and you’ve got a pretty remarkable card.
-Or if you’d looking for a card with the same cash back rewards but want transfer an existing credit card balance to a longer 0% intro APR, check out the Discover it – 21 Month Balance Transfer Offer card which features no annual fee, the same great rewards, and a 21-month 0% intro APR on balance transfers.
+Or if you’d looking for a card with the same cash back rewards but want transfer an existing credit card balance to a longer 0% intro APR, check out the Discover it – 18 Month Balance Transfer Offer card which features no annual fee, the same great rewards, and an 18-month 0% intro APR on balance transfers.

 Blue Cash Everyday Card from American Express